Millicent Martin: Television

 During the early 1960s, Martin was the resident singer of topical songs on the British weekly satire show That Was The Week That Was (1962–1963).
+The day after the assassination of President Kennedy, Martin sang the tribute song In the Summer of His Years on the show, which was composed by Herbert Kretzmer and David Lee just hours after the assassination.
+Her tribute was released as a single and 'bubbled under' the Billboard Hot 100 chart at No 104 in 1963 (but was outcharted by a cover version by Connie Francis, which reached No 46).

 Martin won a BAFTA TV Award for Light Entertainment Personality in 1964.
-One of the songs she sang on the show, the John F. Kennedy tribute "In the Summer of His Years", was released as a single and 'bubbled under' the Billboard Hot 100 chart at No 104 in 1963 (but was outcharted by a cover version by Connie Francis, which reached No 46).
 She has also released recordings in Swedish, such as the 7" single "Om du nånsin skulle ändra dej".

 Martin had her own BBC television series between 1964 and 1966, titled Mainly Millicent for the first two series, and shortened to Millicent for the third and final series.
 For her work in this series she won the TV Society Award.
 In one episode, Martin and guest star Roger Moore performed a comedy skit in which Moore played secret agent James Bond some years before he was cast in the role.
 In the mid-1960s she guested, alongside Pete Murray and Kenneth Williams, in an edition of Juke Box Jury.

 She appeared with Morecambe and Wise in their series "Two of a Kind" in the 1960s.

 In 1969, Sir Lew Grade wanted to make a comedy film series, starring Martin, that would appeal to both American and British audiences.
 He sent six comedy sketches of Martin to producer Sheldon Leonard, who came up with the premise of From a Bird's Eye View.
 The series was not a success and was cancelled after 16 episodes had been filmed.